 By Sarah Hicks

-These training options align perfectly with the jobs that need filling right now and in the decades ahead.
-That includes industries eager to attract veterans, such as construction, transportation, education, energy, government and law enforcement.
+These training options align perfectly with the jobs that need filling right now.
+Many industries are eager to attract veterans, including construction, energy, transportation, healthcare, public safety and more.

 To understand how to get the most out of your benefits, it’s important to realize that there isn’t just one bill.
 What started as the Servicemen’s Readjustment Act of 1944 morphed into a group of regulations called the GI Bill.